TurboVega/ogege/memory_map.md

 ### 640x480 mode
 Each frame buffer byte holds two pixels.
-Pixel format is AAAABBBB where AAAA is the palette index of the first pixel and BBBB is the palette index of the second pixel.
+Pixel format (as bits) is AAAABBBB where AAAA is the palette index of the first pixel and BBBB is the palette index of the second pixel.
 The first pixel has an even X coordinate, and the second pixel has an odd X coordinate.

 ### 320x240 mode
 Each byte holds one pixel, which is the palette index.